Virgin Islands National Park reopens beaches and more

-(CNN) — Famous for its picture-perfect beaches, sunsets and renowned underwater snorkeling travel, the US Virgin Islands has been trying to restore that beauty after the devastation of two powerful storms last September.
+(CNN) — Famous for its picture-perfect beaches, sunsets and renowned underwater snorkeling travel, the US Virgin Islands has been trying to restore that beauty after the devastation of two powerful storms in September 2017.

-For an economy so dependent on tourism and its renowned national park, there was some good news this week.

-More than 100 days after Hurricane Irma devastated the island of St. John, Virgin Islands National Park reported that all beaches, trails and roads are open at the park.
-"Virgin Islands National Park is home to some of the most beautiful beaches in America and is a major economic contributor to the Island's economy, which is why it will be an important part of rebuilding after this devastating hurricane season," said US Interior Secretary Ryan Zinke, in a Wednesday evening news release.
+For an economy so dependent on travel and its renowned national park, there's some good news.
+"Virgin Islands National Park is home to some of the most beautiful beaches in America and is a major economic contributor to the Island's economy, which is why it will be an important part of rebuilding after this devastating hurricane season," said US Interior Secretary Ryan Zinke, in a December 20 news release.

 "We are very excited to declare the park open for business, just in time for the holidays when many tourists visit the Islands."